Best No-Code CRM for 2026: The Simpler Alternative to Overbuilt CRMs

 3. Overbuilding Your CRM Too Early

 One of the biggest mistakes is trying to build a “perfect system” from day one.
+Tools like Airtable and Notion allow deep customization—but that can backfire.

 Why this hurts: